 #1 – Delete the Players/Players 2 folder

-Call of Duty basically uses the Shaders to show shades in the 3D scenes.
-And, these shaders are known for causing the Dev error 6068 with the Call of Duty.
-To fix this issue, you can delete the Players/Players 2 folder.
+Call of Duty uses the Shaders to show shades in the 3D scenes.
+And these shaders are known for causing the Dev error 6068 with the Call of Duty.
+You can delete the Players/Players 2 folder to fix this issue.
 Doing this will delete the shaders of the game.

 - Exit COD and kill all its processes in the Task Manager.